 - The air filter is small and gets clogged up quickly

 - You have the furnace on for more than 8 hours a day

 But how can you know which replacement frequency is best for your home?
 To find out, you might wish to talk to a furnace contractor.
 The contractor will be able to analyze the size of the filter and how you use the furnace to come up with the best replacement plan.

-These are the instructions you will need to replace your thermostat’s air filter.
+These are the instructions you will need to replace your furnace’s air filter.

 - Locate the furnace’s air filter